 Before payment facilitators began enabling smaller merchants to accept payments, acquiring banks relied on another business model to work directly with SMBs: the independent sales organization, or ISO.

-Like PFs, ISOs serve as intermediaries to provide merchants with access to the payments system on behalf of their acquiring bank partners, often serving specific markets with solutions tailored to their needs.
-However, they differ from PFs in important ways.
+Like payment facilitators, ISOs serve as intermediaries to provide merchants with access to the payments system on behalf of their acquiring bank partners, often serving specific markets with solutions tailored to their needs.
+However, they differ from payment facilitators (PFs) in important ways.

 Contracts and merchant relationships.
 The differences between the two models begin with the terms of the merchant agreements.
 While card brand rules allow two-party agreements between a PF and a submerchant, the sponsor bank must be a party to the contract when ISOs are involved.
 In some cases where an ISO is the entity selling services to the merchant, the contract is still between the sponsor and the merchant only, and sometimes the ISO itself will be included in a three-party agreement.

 There are other practical differences between the two models, including the ownership and portability of the merchant portfolio.
 The PF owns its own submerchant portfolio and may move it from one sponsor to another at will.
 For ISOs, the ownership and portability of the portfolio varies by contract.

 Applications, onboarding and monitoring.
 A PF is typically liable for the risk posed by the merchants in its portfolio, which affects how it handles merchant applications as well as its onboarding and monitoring processes.

 ISOs’ responsibility can differ depending on their agreement with their sponsor.
 Some ISOs, known as wholesale ISOs, are liable for the risk posed by the merchant while others, those known as retail ISOs, do not.